 Her poems, essays, and translations have appeared in Southwest Review, Barrow Street, Rattle, River Styx, Atlanta Review, The Evansville Review, Measure, Literary Imagination, The Dark Horse, Mezzo Cammin, Linebreak, Subtropics, Poetry Daily, Verse Daily, American Life in Poetry, The Poetry Foundation, The Writer's Almanac, and many other venues in print and online, as well as the anthologies Hot Sonnets, The Able Muse Anthology, The Best of The Barefoot Muse, Forgetting Home: Poems About Alzheimer's, Ekphrastia Gone Wild, Imago Dei: Poems from Christianity and Literature, Obsession: Sestinas in the Twenty-First Century, and Measure for Measure: An Anthology of Poetic Meters.
 She has been a several-time Pushcart and Best of the Net nominee; a finalist for the 2009 Morton Marr Prize, the 2010 Best of the Net anthology, the 2011 Able Muse Book Prize, the 2014 Howard Nemerov Sonnet Award, the 2016 Able Muse Book Prize, and the 2016 Hollis Summers Prize; and a winner of the Lyric Memorial Award, the Willis Barnstone Translation Prize, and the Richard Wilbur Poetry Award.
 She is the author of four books of poetry and two chapbooks.
 One of her poems is included in The Best American Poetry 2018.

-She also reviews for several magazines, including Contemporary Poetry Review,The Raintown Review, Eclectica, and The Arts Fuse.
+She also reviews for several magazines, including Contemporary Poetry Review,The Raintown Review, Eclectica, The Arts Fuse, and Literary Matters.

 She is married to John Corbett, a teacher of mathematics and statistics.
 They have two grown children.